cmdrpug/cmdrpug.github.io/README.md

 ### Executing program

-* You can find the product at [a link](https://cmdrpug.github.io/) by clicking the link or copying it to your browser
+* You can find the product at [cmdrpug.github.io](https://cmdrpug.github.io/) by clicking the link or copying it to your browser

 ## Authors